top of page

 20 India's Invisible Women 11.jpg

-This story was supported by National Foundation for India grant and won the Days Japan Photojournalism Grandprix'2006.
-It was published widely in Yo Donna, Gulf News and was exhibited in Daegu Photo Biennale and across Japan and at India Habitat Centre.
-This work exposing the dangers of sex sekection was used by UNFPA for advocacy.
+This story was supported by National Foundation for India grant and won the Days Japan Photojournalism Grandprix In 2006.
+It was published widely in Yo Donna and Gulf News among others and was exhibited in Daegu Photo Biennale and across Japan and at India Habitat Centre.
+This work exposing the dangers of sex selection was used by UNFPA for advocacy

 bottom of page